Introduction

 Features

 • Technology agnostic.
-It can launch commands implemented in any technology, and integrate to it with a simple manifest file.
+It can launch commands implemented in any technology, and integrate them with a simple manifest file.

 • Credential management.
-With the built-in login command, it securely passes user credential to your command.
+With the built-in login command, it securely passes user credentials to your commands.

 • Progressive rollout.
 Target a new version of command to a group of beta test users, and rollout progressively to all your users.

 • Monitoring.
-Built-in monitoring feature to monitor the usage your commands.
+Built-in monitoring feature to monitor the usage of your commands.

 • Dropins.
-Easy to intergrate your own command line scripts/tools by dropping your manifest in the “dropins” folder.
+Easy to integrate your own command line scripts/tools by dropping your manifest in the “dropins” folder.

 Installation

-Pre-built binary can be downloaded from the release page.
-Unzip it, copy the binary into your PATH.
+A pre-built binary can be downloaded from the release page.
+Unzip it, and place the binary in a directory in your PATH.

-The two pre-built binaries are named cola (Command Launcher) and cdt (Criteo Dev Toolkit), if you want to use a different name, you can pass your prefered name in the build.
-See build section below.
+The two pre-built binaries are named cola (Command Launcher) and cdt (Criteo Dev Toolkit), if you want to use a different name, you can pass your preferred name in the build.
+See the build section below.

 Requirements: golang >= 1.17

-You can build the command launcher with your prefered name (in the example: Criteo Developer Toolkit, a.k.a cdt).
+You can build the command launcher with your preferred name (in the example: Criteo Developer Toolkit, a.k.a cdt).

 go build -o cdt -ldflags='-X main.version=dev -X main.appName=cdt -X "main.appLongName=Criteo Dev Toolkit"' main.go